marvintheskid/mc-reverse-proxy/README.md

-# java-mc-proxy
+# mc-reverse-proxy
-A simple MITM proxy for Minecraft using Netty 4.x.
+A simple reverse proxy for Minecraft using Java 17 and Netty 4.x.